Estimating Racial Disparities in Emergency General Surgery: Introduction: Racial Disparities in Health Care

 \section{Introduction: Racial Disparities in Health Care}

 A substantial research literature documents that Black patients experience worse general surgery outcomes than white patients in the United States \citep{alavi2012racial,esnaola2008race,cooper1996surgery,silber2015examining}.
 In this paper, we focus on racial disparities for a related but less-examined category: the surgical treatment of emergency general surgery (EGS) conditions.
 EGS refers to medical emergencies where (unlike for trauma) the injury is likely ``endogenous,'' such as a burst appendix \citep{shafi2013emergency}.
 More than 800,000 emergency operations in the United States each year are for EGS conditions, and such conditions account for more hospital admissions than that of a new diagnosis of diabetes, cancer, coronary heart disease, heart failure, stroke, or HIV \citep{gale2014public}.
 Unlike general surgery procedures, which are scheduled and often done in an out-patient setting, EGS operations are typically in-patient procedures that occur after a chronic condition becomes acute.
 As such, treatment for EGS conditions is a critical component of emergency health care that differs from general surgery.

-In our study, we seek to assess racial disparities for common outcomes after EGS treatment and to understand the extent to which differences are attributable to patient-level risk factors versus hospital-specific factors.
+In our study, we seek to assess the extent of racial disparities in adverse events following EGS treatment.
+To do so, we analyze a large administrative dataset based on all-payer hospital discharge claims from New York, Florida, and Pennsylvania in 2012-2013.
+We compare Black patients to white patients who are admitted for an EGS condition across 432 hospitals.
+In our analysis, we seek to to carefully adjust for baseline differences in the Black and white populations to understand the extent to which differences are: (1) attributable to patient-level risk factors versus hospital-specific factors, and (2) attributable to the decision to operate.